EthanDenny/ethandenny.github.io/src/content/blog/react-concepts-i-wish-i-understood.md

 title: "React Concepts I Wish I Understood A Year Ago"
 date: "July 31, 2024"
 slug: react-concepts-i-wish-i-understood
-draft: true
+draft: false
 ---

-You might have noticed that a lot of people use React.
+You might have noticed that many, many people use React.
 If you haven't noticed, you might not be interested in web dev, and that's okay!
 For a long time, I wasn't interested either.
 A big part of that was how intimidating it felt.
-If you inspect the source of most modern websites, it's an incomprehensible mass of `<div>`'s, which can feel intimidating to beginners - how do you get from `<p>` to something like [The New York Times](https://www.nytimes.com/)?
+If you inspect the source of most modern websites, it's an incomprehensible mass of `<div>`'s, which can feel intimidating to beginners - how do you get from `<p>Hello World</p>` to something like [The New York Times](https://www.nytimes.com/)?

 It's easy to put together a stylish site using basic HTML elements and a layer of CSS (maybe you even add a dash of JavaScript to keep things fun).
-But that's not going to get you a web app, is it?
+But that won't get you a web app, will it?
 Something is missing.
 Before my web dev journey began, I heard people talk about React, but I didn't get it.
-I originally interpreted React as something similar to JQuery, where you write HTML, and then write JavaScript that can modify it.
-It wasn't really an attractive option - working in two different "domains", if you will.
+I originally interpreted React as something similar to JQuery, where you write HTML, and then write JavaScript that can change it.
+It wasn't an attractive option - working in two different "domains" felt wrong.
 But I was wrong, I was glad I was wrong, and I'll tell you how I was wrong.
-Obviously, this post is meant for people who feel / felt similarly to me, and will be focused more on ideas than code.
+Obviously, this post is meant for people who feel / felt similarly to me, and will focus more on ideas than code.
 There are better React tutorials out there than what I could write, so I'll leave the teaching to them.

 ### Okay, but what is React though?